tagtag

 Types of Paralysis

 • Paraplegia is paralysis from the waist down.
-Incomplete paraplegia means that the person may be able to feel some portions of their legs and feet, and possibly has some gross motor ability, such as being able to raise their legs, but not enough to stand or walk.
+Incomplete paraplegia means that the person may be able to feel some portions of their legs and feet and possibly has some gross motor ability, such as raising their legs, but not enough to stand or walk.
 Paraplegia is caused by damage to the lower spinal cord, typically below the thoracic vertebrae and usually the lumbar vertebrae.

 • Tetraplegia, or quadriplegia, is paralysis from the shoulders down.
 In tetraplegia, the hands and arms are also affected, and the spinal cord damage is located in the cervical vertebrae.
-If the damage involves the upper cervical vertebrae, the C1 or C2 vertebrae, then the nerves to vital organs may be compromised as well, and the person may have difficulty talking or breathing.
+If the damage involves the upper cervical vertebrae, the C1 or C2 vertebrae, the nerves to vital organs may also be compromised, and the person may have difficulty talking or breathing.

 • Hemiplegia is paralysis of one side of the body.
 This is commonly seen after strokes.